discarbon/discarbon-generalized-smart-contract/README.md

 # discarbon-devcon-attendee-contract
 This the smart contract for the devcon attendees to buy carbon tokens and send them to a wallet.

+This smart contract has the following tasks:

+1. Receive/Get coins/tokens from attendee.
+2. Exchange for carbon token (NCT) on sushiswap.
+3. Forward carbon token to a preprogrammed wallet address.
+4. Store the attendee address and offset amount to issue a POAP.